bleso-a/nd00333-capstone/starter_file/README.md

 - Loading the model (using a function called init())
 - Running the model on input data (using a function called run())

-To interact with the endpoint, a json object was created to send data to the endpoint and get prediction results back.
+To interact with the endpoint, a json object was created to send demo data to the endpoint and get prediction results back.
 Full details in the screen recording.

 ##### screenshot showing the model endpoint as active.

-**Endpoint**
+**Endpoint** - Demo of the deployed model
 ![Endpoint](https://github.com/bleso-a/nd00333-capstone/blob/master/Screenshot/Endpoint.png)

-**Interaction**
+**Interaction** - Demo of a sample request sent to the endpoint and its response
 ![Endpoint](https://github.com/bleso-a/nd00333-capstone/blob/master/Screenshot/Interaction.png)

-## Screen Recording
+## Screen Recording - To explain the model deployment process.

 Watch the [Video](https://youtu.be/0CN12uJnAMA) here